Frequently Asked Questions

 What projects have you funded in the past?

 We worked with University of Nebraska Medical Center (UNMC) to create the Olson Center for Women, several Professorship Chairs at UNMC and University of Nebraska Lincoln and the OB/GYN Resident Research Fund.
 We have been proud to support University of Nebraska Omaha Women’s Athletics, Child Saving Institute, Nebraska Humane Society, Completely Kids, Bike Works, Cocoon House, Burned Children Recovery Foundation and numerous other non-profits.
-Last year we made 69 small grant awards and 16 large grant awards.
-In 2016 we awarded 45 small grants and 11 large grants.

 What are your geographic parameters for grant applicants?